hoangcao21/Simple-Library-Management-Web-Application/README.md

 * Student: view available books, search or reserve book, view his profile and the books he leased;
 * Staff: view available books, search book, renew books for students, remove & add books.

-Other function: filter user authentication and authorization, stop user from accessing forbidden resources.
+Other functions: filter user authentication and authorization, stop user from accessing forbidden resources.

 This is the ERD and some demonstrating images.